roob-p/GamepadDesktop-PlayniteExtension/README.md

 # GamepadDesktop-(PlayniteExtension)
 🎮 Control Playnite Desktop using your Xinput gamepad, with an integrated virtual keyboard and multiple functions mapped to the buttons.

-✨ This extension lets you use your gamepad with Playnite Desktop, allowing you to control variuos functions (mouse, scrollbars, Playnite shortcuts) and reach customizable sections and panels with a click.
+✨ This extension lets you use your gamepad with Playnite Desktop, allowing you to control various functions (mouse, scrollbars, Playnite shortcuts) and reach customizable sections and panels with a click.
 A virtual keyboard, to interact with fields, search and global search panels, is included.

 ## 🚀 Functionality:
-- Commons actions are mapped to every button and axes: mouse movement, bar scroll and functions shortcuts.
+- Common actions are mapped to every button and axes: mouse movement, scrollbars and functions shortcuts.
 - Integrated onscreen keyboard controlled via Xinput.
 - Visual wizard to easily set the reachables points of sections and panels.
 - 3 customizable slots for reachable points, quickly switchable with a button press